MRLintern/Partial-Differential-Equations_deal.II/Elasticity-Equation/README.md

 ## Introduction

 The Elasticity Equation is a set of equations used to model Elasticity, the property of Solid Materials to return to their original shape and size after the Forces Deforming them have been removed.
+Note: images have been included from initial run of the program

 ## Requirements